Clematis cunninghamii

-Clematis cunninghamii (In Māori: Akangākaukiore) is one of seven species of clematis that is native to New Zealand.
+Clematis cunninghamii (in Akangākaukiore) is a species of flowering plant.
+It is one of seven species of clematis that is native to New Zealand.
 C. cunninghamii is regularly found throughout the North Island.

 Clematis cunninghamii grows in lowland forests and forest margins.
-Produces white flowers between September and November, and fruits from November to January.
+It produces white flowers between September and November, and fruits from November to January.
 Seeds are dispersed by wind.